Meet our Family: Justin, Lindsey, and Bryant!

 Justin: Justin loves our dogs (and any type of hunting dog he meets), archery, and any hunting or outdoor activity, he always tells me there is nothing more thrilling than watching the "spring" of a springer in action over a recently flushed pheasant.
 Justin grew up on a farm, on the lake.
 His Mom raised goats and had all kinds of farm critters, so he has always spent time with animals.
 His passion for springers started with our first springer, Tanner and blossomed from there!

-Bryant: Bry is currently 9 years old and is our only human child.
+Bryant: Bry is currently 10 years old and is our only human child.
 He often refers to our dogs as his siblings and enjoys spending time with the adults (and puppies too).
 I think we have a future trainer on our hands!
-He also loves anything outdoors (especially soccer), riding his bike, and playing games!
+He also loves anything outdoors (especially golf and archery), dance, riding his bike, and playing games with family!

 There is so much that goes into a name.
 When we decided to take the plunge into breeding we lived in that same house with that same driveway that that little black and white springer came waltzing down so many years ago.
 We've since moved on from that home, but one thing will always remain the same...
 I will never forget that day with Norton, the magic of spending time with a springer will always be a part of me and our home will always be filled with the abounding love of a Springer.
 Lakeside Summit has more meanings than I can count, besides the fact that our home was nestled on the top of a hill beside the lake when we first started our journey with this breed, it holds true that there are a lot of trials and tribulations that a breeder has to go through.
 Finding breed worthy dogs is a challenge and the heartbreak that you endure along that journey is similar to climbing a mountain, hence the word summit.
 As a groomer I have seen more ESS with a plethora of allergy and ear problems, that being said it is of utmost importance that our dogs have NONE of these problems.
 The dogs we choose for breeding are held to a higher standard than most.
 Being a breeder comes with a large amount of responsibilities that we do not take lightly.